mobile app bar

 2024 Formula One Abu Dhabi Grand Prix Yas Marina Circuit, Abu Dhabi, United Arab Emirates 8.December.2024; Lewis Hamilton of Great Britain and Mercedes-AMG PETRONAS F1 Team

-After his final race with Mercedes in Abu Dhabi earlier this month, Hamilton admitted that he wouldn’t let anyone else use Bonnington’s call with him.
-Instead, he had something other planned out.
-“I can’t let anybody else say Hammertime to me, so I have to come up with some other name, some other word,” the #44 driver said.
+“I can’t let anybody else say Hammer time to me, so I have to come up with some other name, some other word,” the 39-year-old said.

-New chapter in Hamilton’s career
+New chapter and new engineer in Hamilton’s career

-The origin and legacy of ‘Hammertime’
+The origin and legacy of ‘Hammer time’

 Beyond the radio calls and race victories, Bono stood by Hamilton during the highs and lows, becoming a friend and by Hamilton’s own admission, a brother.